-3.14 The Treasury shall report through its Debt Management Report - published as part of the Budget Report - on its plans for borrowing for each financial year.
+3.16 The Treasury shall report through a debt management report - published as part of the Budget Report - on its plans for borrowing for each financial year.

-3.15 The Treasury shall set remits for its agents in the annual Debt Management Report.
+3.17 The Treasury shall set remits for its agents in the annual debt management report.
 This report shall include:

-- the overall size of the debt financing programme for each financial year; - the planned maturity structure of gilt issuance and the proportion of index-linked and conventional gilt issuance; and - a forecast of net financing through National Savings & Investments.
+- the overall size of the debt financing programme for each financial year - the planned maturity structure of gilt issuance and the proportion of index-linked and conventional gilt issuance - a target for net financing through NS&I

-3.16 The remits shall be subject to confirmation or revision as the OBR publishes subsequent fiscal projections.
+3.18 The remits shall be subject to confirmation or revision as the OBR publishes subsequent fiscal projections.

-3.17 The Treasury's agents for implementing debt management policy are the UK Debt Management Office (DMO) and National Savings & Investments (NS&I) which shall publish more detailed information in their own reports and accounts.
+3.19 The Treasury's agents for implementing debt management policy are the UK Debt Management Office (DMO) and NS&I which shall publish more detailed information in their own reports and accounts.

-3.18 The Bank of England will be the Treasury's agent for management of the Official Reserves.
+3.20 The Bank of England will be the Treasury's agent for management of the Official Reserves.
+The Bank of England will also act as the Treasury's agent in issuing and managing any foreign currency liabilities associated with the reserves.